-• Federal Pell Grants are awarded each year by the federal government to Tulane students whose expected family contribution is below the cutoff set by the federal government.
+- Federal Pell Grants are awarded each year by the federal government to Tulane students whose expected family contribution is below the cutoff set by the federal government.
 Only students working toward a first bachelor's degree are eligible.
-The annual Federal Pell Grant award in 2012-2013 to full-time students enrolled in full-time divisions at Tulane ranges from \$602 to \$5,550, depending on the expected family contribution.

-- Federal Supplemental Educational Opportunity Grants are federal grants awarded by Tulane to financially needy students each year (defined as students who are eligible for a Federal Pell Grant).
-Grants range from \$100 to \$1,000.
-Only students working toward a first bachelor's degree are eligible. - Federal Perkins Loans are granted by Tulane based on need to students each year and may range from \$100 to \$5,500.
-A maximum of \$27,500 can be borrowed during your entire undergraduate career.
-Repayment begins nine months after the student borrower is no longer enrolled at least half- time.
-During repayment, a 5 percent interest rate is assessed on the unpaid balance. - Federal Direct Stafford Loans are offered to eligible students regardless of need. borrower must be enrolled at least half-time.
+The annual Federal Pell Grant award in 2020-2021 to full-time students enrolled in full-time divisions at Tulane will range from \$639 to \$6,345, depending on the expected family contribution. - Federal Supplemental Educational Opportunity Grants are federal grants awarded by Tulane to financially needy students each year (defined as students who are eligible for a Federal Pell Grant).
+Grants average \$1,000 but can range from \$100 to \$4,000.
+Only students working toward a first bachelor's degree are eligible. - Federal Direct Loans are offered to eligible students regardless of need.
+The student borrower must be enrolled at least half-time.
 Tulane undergraduate students must take at least six credit hours to be considered enrolled at least half-time.
-If a student has financial need, a subsidized Federal Direct Stafford Loan will be offered.
-If you are offered a "subsidized" loan, the interest on the loan while you are enrolled at least half-time is paid by the federal government.
-Annual loan limits for subsidized Federal Direct Stafford Loans are \$3,500 for the freshman year, \$4,500 for the sophomore year, and \$5,500 per year for the remaining undergraduate years, with an aggregate maximum of \$31,000 for the entire undergraduate career, with no more than \$23,000 in subsidized Stafford loans.
-Total subsidized loans borrowed for undergraduate and graduate education cannot exceed \$65,500.
+If a student has financial need, a Federal Direct Subsidized Loan will be offered.
+If you are offered a Subsidized loan, the interest on the loan while you are enrolled at least half-time is paid by the federal government.
+Annual loan limits for Federal Direct Subsidized Loans are \$3,500 for the freshman year, \$4,500 for the sophomore year, and \$5,500 per year for the remaining undergraduate years, with an aggregate maximum of \$31,000 for the entire undergraduate career, with no more than \$23,000 in Federal Direct Subsidized Loans.
+Total Federal Direct Subsidized Loans cannot exceed \$65,500.

-For students who have financial need, Tulane normally includes an assumed amount of Federal Direct Stafford Loan in its package of aid to meet need.
-The Federal need analysis formula is used to determine need for a Subsidized Federal Direct Stafford Loan.
+For students who have financial need, Tulane normally includes an assumed amount of Federal Direct Subsidized and Unsubsidized Loan in its package of aid to meet need.
+The Federal need analysis formula is used to determine need for a Federal Direct Subsidized Loan.
 See "How is financial need determined?"

-Although need is not a criteria for an Unsubsidized Federal Direct Stafford Loan, we are required to determine that a student is not eligible for a need-based loan before we can offer an unsubsidized loan.
+Although need is not a criteria for a Federal Direct Unsubsidized Loan, we are required to determine that a student is not eligible for a need-based loan before we can offer an unsubsidized loan.
 Therefore, students applying for unsubsidized loans must complete the Free Application for Federal Student Aid (FAFSA).

-In addition to the FAFSA, you will need to complete a Federal Direct Stafford Master Promissory note/application (MPN) to obtain Stafford Loan funding for the first time.
+In addition to the FAFSA, you will need to complete a Federal Direct Loan Master Promissory note/application (MPN) to obtain Federal Direct Loan funding for the first time.
 Instructions for completing a MPN are available on the Financial Aid Office website.
+First time borrowers of a federal student loan must also complete the mandatory "loan entrance interview" which is an online tutorial detailing a borrower's rights and responsibilities under the fderal student loan program.
+All borrowers must also compete the "Annual Student Loan Acknowledgement" process on the U.S. Department of Education's website.

-Undergraduate students may borrow a combination of subsidized and unsubsidized Federal Direct Stafford Loan not to exceed the annual limits of:
+Undergraduate students may borrow a combination of subsidized and unsubsidized Federal Direct Loan not to exceed the annual limits of: